Is It Time for Borrowers to Revisit CMBS?

 Commercial mortgage-backed securities are having a banner year in terms of originations.
 Through the first half of the year, lenders securitized $42.29 billion of loans surpassing the total securitization volume of 2023, according to Trepp.

 There are multiple factors that are driving CMBS demand, but first allow me to provide some context.
-CMBS, borne out of the residential mortgage-backed securities market, gained prominence and a market foothold in the late 1990s, and expanded rapidly to dominate commercial real estate financing by the early 2000s and up until the Great Financial Crisis of 2008 and the eventual collapse of Leman Brothers and Bear Stearns.
+CMBS, born out of the residential mortgage-backed securities market, gained prominence and a market foothold in the late 1990s, and expanded rapidly to dominate commercial real estate financing by the early 2000s and up until the Great Financial Crisis of 2008 and the eventual collapse of Lehman Brothers and Bear Stearns.

 The CMBS loan product was intended to finance stabilized cash-flowing commercial real estate.
 However, buoyed by the fact that the risk/exposure of the B-Piece—sub-investment grade security—could be sold off to other investors, CMBS soon became stretched to its limits.
 These “lenderless loans” were being used to finance everything from non-cash flowing properties with lease-up risk to reposition plays.